REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 2.1 Introduction

-2.1.1 The written assessments by the DVF and CRPTC provide the formal record of review of the quality and impact of the accomplishments of each candidate relative to the SME and the Department and College Rules.
-These documents are to be fully shared among all participants: the candidate, the DVF, the Department Head, the CRPTC) the Dean, the University Reappointment, Promotion, and Tenure Committee (URPTC) (for those cases they are asked to review), and the senior academic administrators who conduct the final portion of the review.
-In the case of joint appointments, the record of review at each level (DVF, department head, CRPTC, Dean) will be shared among all units involved in the appointment.
+2.1.1 The written assessments by the DVF and CRPTC provide the formal record of review of the quality and impact of the accomplishments of each candidate relative to the SFR and the Department and College Rules.
+These documents are to be fully shared among all participants: the candidate, the DVF, the Department Head, the CRPTC, the Dean, the University Reappointment, Promotion, and Tenure Committee (URPTC) (for those cases they are asked to review), and the senior academic administrators who conduct the final portion of the review.
+In the case of joint or interdisciplinary appointments, the record of review at each level (DVF, department head, CRPTC, Dean) will be shared among all units formally involved in the review.
 The Department Head, the Dean, and the Provost each have defined coordinating responsibility in assuring the timely and appropriate sharing of these materials during the course of the review.

 2.3 The following points should be considered in preparing written assessments: